 Exlar recommends that the faceplate assembly containing the main rod seal and bushing assembly be replaced during the re-lubricating procedure.
 To have this service performed for you, contact the Exlar Returns Department to send your unit in for service.
 If any additional maintenance or repair is needed, consult Exlar.
-It may be necessary to return the actuator to the factory for refurbishment.
+It may be necessary to return the actuator to the factory or an authorized repair center for refurbishment.

 Faceplate Model Part Number Parts Included

 EVA080 83536 Faceplate, O-ring,

 00 bushing, seal, wiper,

 and fasteners

-00/